Shopify/shopify-api-js/docs/migrating-to-v6.md

 1. `Shopify.Context.throwIfUnitialized` and `UninitializedContextError` were removed.

-## Passing in framework requests / responses
+## 2. Passing in framework requests / responses

-In the Node-only library, apps would generally call library functions as follows:
+Using the Node-only library, apps would generally call library functions as follows:

 ```ts
 app.get(